 27. “You went above and beyond.”

-- Explanation & Nuance: This is a powerful piece of positive feedback that recognizes extraordinary effort.
-It tells someone that you noticed they did more than was expected or required, and it’s highly motivating to hear.
+- Explanation & Nuance: A powerful piece of positive feedback that recognizes extraordinary effort.

-- When to Use?
-For an employee who put in extra hours, a colleague who took on extra work, or anyone who delivered exceptional results.
+- When to Use: For an employee who put in extra hours or anyone who delivered exceptional results.

 - Tone: Impressed, Appreciative, Complimentary.